DylanParenzee/Cyber_/README.md

 16.03.23
 - completion and submition of my go at a "acceptble use policy" and "Bring your own device policy" aswell as a communication and training plan to be implemented in an IT department.

+19.03.23
+- Start of Assestment one in "Orginate and develop concepts" unit, heavy focus on creative thinking and implemtation of these crative thinking concepts in an ICT business environment.